qazbnm456/browser-prototype/README.md

 # browser-prototype

-> An browser prototype made by Vue.js 2 and Electron
+> A prototype of the browser made by Vue.js 2 and Electron

 #### Build Setup